 The Words That Blow My Self-Pity Away

 To have a friend, be one is first.
-Then these two join forces with that advice.
-Together, they’re my Three Self-pity-busting Musketeers.
+Then two more join forces with that sage maternal advice.
+Together, they’re my…

 So when Mom’s words come to me, by grace, I go.
 They come when I feel left out and I go invite a friend.
 They come when I start to feel unvalued and I go send a thank-you note.
 The woe-is-me monsters still come and want to throw me a pity party.
 But I’m learning to look outside of me and go.